mtceballos/SIRENAdoc/SIRENA.rst

      	**As the X-IFU detector is a non-linear one, the energy estimation after any filtering method has been applied, has to be transformed to an unbiased estimation by the application of a gain scale obtained by the application of the same method to pulse templates at different energies (not done inside SIRENA)**.

 	In SIRENA, optimal filters can be calculated *on-the-fly* or read as pre-calculated values from the calibration library.
 This option is selected with the input parameter :option:`OFLib`.
 If :option:`OFLib` =1, fixed-length pre-calculated optimal filters (**Tx** or **Fx**) will be read from the library (the length selected **x** will be the base-2 system value closest -lower than or equal- to that of the event being reconstructed or :option:`largeFilter`).
 If :option:`OFLib` =0, optimal filters will be calculated specifically for the pulse length of the event under study.
 This length calculation is determined by the parameter :option:`OFStrategy`.
-This way :option:`OFStrategy` = *FREE* will optimize the length of the filter to the maximum length available (let's call this value *fltmaxlength*), given by the position of the following pulse, or the pulse length if this is shorter.
-If :option:`OFStrategy` = *BASE2* the filter length will be the base-2 system value closest-lower than or equal-to *fltmaxlength*. :option:`OFStrategy` = *BYGRADE* will choose the filter length to use, according to the :ref:`grade <grade>` of the pulse (currently read from the :option:`XMLFile`) and :option:`OFStrategy` = *FIXED* will take a fixed length (given by the parameter :option:`OFLength`) for all the pulses.
-These last 3 options are only for checking and development purposes; a normal run with *on-the-fly* calculations with be done with :option:`OFStrategy` = *FREE*.
+This way :option:`OFStrategy` = *FREE* will optimize the length of the filter to the maximum length available (let's call this value *fltmaxlength*), given by the position of the following pulse, or the pulse length if this is shorter (it should be noticed that if :option:`OFStrategy` = *FREE* and :option:`OFLib` =1, the base-2 system value closest -lower than or equal- to *fltmaxlength* will be chosen as the optimal filter length). :option:`OFStrategy` = *BYGRADE* will choose the filter length to use, according to the :ref:`grade <grade>` of the pulse (currently read from the :option:`XMLFile`) and :option:`OFStrategy` = *FIXED* will take a fixed length (given by the parameter :option:`OFLength`) for all the pulses.
+These last 2 options are only for checking and development purposes; a normal run with *on-the-fly* calculations with be done with :option:`OFStrategy` = *FREE*.
 Note that if :option:`OFLib` =0, a noise file must be provided through parameter :option:`NoiseFile` (not in the case of :option:`OFLib` =1), since in this case the optimal filter must be computed for each pulse at the required length.

         ..
             OFLib=0 (On-the-fly): Matched Filter MF(t) with the closest (>=) length to the pulse length, is read from the library ==> cut to the required length ==> NORMFACTOR is calculated from trimmed MF and the decimated noise ==> short OF is calculated ==> energy :  NOISE file required